agomoll/Insurance-Cross-Sell-/README.md

 <img src="Resources/screenshots/alteryx_flow.png">

 The data was exported from Alteryx and read into a Jupyter Notebook for some analysis with Python.
-Of the 65,535 records in this sample, 8,046 (12.2%) reported that they were in fact interested in purchasing health insurance.
+Of the 65,535 people surveyed in this sample, 8,046 (12.2%) reported that they were in fact interested in purchasing health insurance.

 <img src="Resources/screenshots/initial_dataframe.png" width=80%>